 Mark Smith is a Consultant General Surgeon at Dunedin Hospital with a special interest in surgery for benign and malignant foregut conditions including bariatric surgery for obesity.
 His interest in climate change developed when he was living in Portland, Oregon, and could see first hand how some of the drivers of climate change also affected human health.
 He returned to NZ in 2011 and has lived in Dunedin with his family since 2018.
 Mark currently fills the role of Treasurer for OraTaiao and is learning to keep quiet in the future when exec roles are allocated.

 Alison is a Public Health Medicine Specialist based in Auckland and with special interests in child health, global health, health promotion, and human rights.
 She is a former Executive Director of the Health Promotion Forum of New Zealand and was founding chairperson of Action for Children and Youth Aotearoa.
 She has been recognised by the Public Health Association of New Zealand as a Public Health Champion.

 Dr Russell Tregonning

 Russell is a semi-retired orthopaedic surgeon.
 He belongs to a number of groups in Wellington concerned with active and climate-friendly public transport.
-He is a candidate for the approaching local body elections where, if elected, he will push for climate and health impact studies on all Regional Council policies.
+He is a founding member of Congestion-free Wellington, representing OraTaiao on that coalition of 9 local organisations.
 He reads climate change science at bedtime but still sleeps well.